The Importance of an Individual Education Program (IEP)

 These goals need to be realistic.
 For instance, if the child has a severe learning disability, it might be an unrealistic goal for your child to be reading simple sentences by the end of kindergarten.
 A more acceptable goal might be for your child to be able to recognize all 26 letters of the alphabet.

 Keep in mind that just because two students have the same disability, this does not mean they will have the same goals.
-That is why this is called an Individual plan that is suited to your child, individually.
+That is why this is called an Individual program that is suited to your child, individually.

 Goals set are academic and functional.